 At the end of this Wonder Week, we feel like she’s now able to communicate with us easier.
 I feel like she’s really turning into a toddler.
 Although, I’m not sure I’m ready for that.

 I’ve already posted about Week 26, provided a copy of the Wonder Week chart, reviewed the book and had author Frans Plooij guest post.
 There’s more about the new expanded version of the book on the official Wonder Week site.
-But to learn more about the Wonder Weeks themselves, buy the book (affiliate link).
+But to learn more about the Wonder Weeks themselves, buy the book on Book Depistory OR on Amazon.

 What are your tips for dealing with a cranky, crying and clingy baby?